slowernews/hamster-system/README.md

         Inside your root folder there are 2 folders:

-        INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects - often organized in bundles)
+        INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects - often organized in collections)

 ### Project folders